 Tribal Code and Regulatory Commission

 Warm Springs Tribal Code, Chapter 743, establishes the Cannabis Code, the Cannabis Regulatory Commission, and authority for licensing and issuing permits, collecting fees, establishing regulations to implement the Cannabis code and to protect public health and safety.
 Retail sales allowed off reservation only.
+Warm Springs Tribal Code Chapter 744 establishes the hemp code in alignment with the passage of the 2018 Farm Bill.

 The Warm Springs Cannabis Regulatory Commission has been established and is comprised of three members appointed by the Warm Springs Tribal Council.